-Option Description Required -n instance_count The number of instances to launch.
+Option Description Required ami_id The identifier that was assigned to the AMI when it was registered.
+Example: r-15a4417c Yes -n instance_count The number of instances to launch.
 If Amazon EC2 cannot launch the specified number of instances, no instances will launch.
 If this is specified as a range (min-max), Amazon EC2 will try to launch the maximum number, but no fewer than the minimum number.
 Default: 1 Example: -n 5 No -g group The security group(s) within which to launch the instances.
 This determines the ingress firewall rules applied to the instances.
 If you specify more than one group, the security policy will be the union of the security policies of the specified groups.
 Default: The default group.
 Example: -g fooGroup No -k keyname The key pair to make available to these instances at boot.
 Example: -k fooKeyPair No -d user_data Data to make available to the instances.
 This data is read from the command line of the USER_DATA argument.
 If you want the data to be read from a file, see the -f option.
 Example: -d "my user data" No -f user_data_file Data to make available to these instances.
 The data is read from the file specified by FILE_NAME.
 To specify user data on the command line, use the -d option.
-Example: -f data.zip No addressing addressing_type The address type with which the instance launches.
-Valid Value: public Note To support the early beta legacy networking scheme, direct is supported for early beta users.
-For more information on instance addressing, see Instance Addressing.
-Example:addressing public No instance-type instance_type The type of instance to launch.
-For more information, see Selecting Instance Types .
-Example:instance-type m1.small No
+Example: -f data.zip No instance- type instance_type The type of instance to launch.
+For more information, see Instance No No availability- zone zone The availability zone in which to launch the instance(s).
+For more information, see ec2-describe-availability-zones .
+Example: us-east-1a No kernel kernel_id The ID of the kernel with which to launch the instance.
+For information on finding available kernel IDs, see ec2-describe-images .
+Example: aki-ba3adfd3 No ramdisk ramdisk_id The ID of the RAM disk with which to launch the instance.
+Some kernels require additional drivers at launch.
+Check the kernel requirements for information on whether you need to specify a RAM disk.To find kernel requirements, go to the Resource Center and search for the kernel ID.
+No